 Surprisingly, people who have double vision can learn to live with it.
 It’s not entirely comfortable, but there are many stories of people who find ways to adapt and function in society, despite their double vision.

-Once any pathology has been ruled out or treated, you can then begin to explore other types of treatment.
-A very effective treatment for double vision is optometric vision therapy.
-Through a series of activities, vision therapy can help you gradually retrain your eyes to work together.
+An effective treatment for double vision is optometric vision therapy.
+Through a series of activities, vision therapy can help you gradually train your eye teaming skills and improve your binocular vision.

 Vision therapy is a treatment designed to work on the underlying problem and, in best cases, eliminate it.
 Other forms of treatment designed to compensate for the problem include prism glasses and occlusion (covering an eye or part of the vision for an eye).